-November 15,1864..“Sherman’s March to the Sea“
+Shermans March to the Sea

 General William T. Sherman has destroyed Atlanta and is confident he can break his supply lines and march his 60,000+ army east to the sea at Savannah,Georgia.

-Sherman will live off the land and “make Georgia howl”, inflicting the demoralization to the state that he knows will break the south.
-Lincoln’s concern for the possible failure of the plan devised by Grant and Sherman is expressed clearly.
+Shermans army will live off the land and “make Georgia howl”, inflicting the demoralization to the countryside and state that he knew would break the will of the south.

 Infrastructure that could assist the Rebel army such as buildings and bridges are destroyed.
 Railroads are torn up and tracks twisted into ” Sherman’s bowties”.

-He will reach the outskirts of Savannah on December 15, opposing a 10,000 man CSA force and rice fields flooded to slow his advance.
-He will punch through to reach the U.S Navy under Rear Admiral John A. Dahlgren, finally being resupplied after 5 weeks of marching and fighting.
+He will reach the outskirts of Savannah on December 10, opposing a 10,000 man CSA force and rice fields flooded to slow his advance.
+He will punch through to reach the U.S Navy under Rear Admiral John A. Dahlgren, finally being resupplied after 4 weeks of marching and fighting.